rudraabhilash/Photographic_Quantification/README.md

 	c.
 Change allowed hosts to ['*'] in default settings.py file in default app

  	d.
-Make zip file of all apps including default app and manage.py and requirements.txt file
+Make zip file of all apps including default app and manage.py and requirements.txt file(Include db.sqlite3 only for first time for obviously reasons)

  	e.
 Use AWS elastic beanstalk -
 	            Application name - hospital_project